Important Dates & Deadlines

-The following material is due on April 1, 2021, you can submit your material through the respective submission forms on the password protected Contestant Guide page.
-You can login to this page through the Contestant 2020 Login button above.
+The following material is due on April 1, 2021, you can submit your material through the respective submission forms found in the Contestant Hub.
+You can log in to this page through the Contestant Hub Login button above.
 Please note, all contestants who are entered in Singing Competition and/or Dance Competition must submit their commentary information regardless if they are submitting music.
 All background music for Singing Finals and/or Dance Preliminaries & Dance Finals must be submitted by April 1, 2021.

 - Cover Competition Photo;